Commandant of the Marine Corps Strategist Program

 MCU will provide administration support and mentorship for CMCSP Marines throughout the program.
 Support includes Reporting Senior/Reviewing Officer responsibilities for fitness reports, payment of tuition and authorized academic fees, and office space and information technology support during the dissertation phase of the program.

-- Unrestricted officers in-zone for major, major (selects), majors, lieutenant colonel (selects), and lieutenant colonels with less than 18 years commissioned service by 1 August 2019.
+- Unrestricted officers: captains with two (2) years or more time in grade as of 1 January 2020, in-zone for major, major (selects), majors, lieutenant colonel (selects), and lieutenant colonels with less than 20 years commissioned service by 1 August 2020.

-- Officers with no less than two years time on station by the start of PhD coursework (roughly August 2019).
+- Officers with no less than two-years time on station by the start of PhD course work (roughly August 2020).

 - Hold at least a Secret Clearance and be eligible for a Top Secret/Sensitive Compartmented Information.